Skip to Content

 Finally, a 7.5 Acre Sports Legends Experience offers kids and teens the opportunity to try their hand at a range of sports on fields and equipment scaled to different ages.

-a giant tree full of sports equipment is the centerpiece of an outdoor exhibit at the childrens museum of indianapolis.
+A giant tree full of sports equipment is the centerpiece of an outdoor exhibit at the childrens museum of indianapolis.

 Even less sporty kids like exploring the giant tree made of sports equipment (including a quidditch broom) and teens come in the evenings when you can pay admission for the sports area alone.